 Focus Area Electives: Project Management, Evaluation, and Leadership

-These courses are relevant if you are working in, or aspire to work with nonprofit organizations, in positions of leadership, monitoring and evaluation, programming, project management, development, human resources, or on a board of directors.
+These courses are relevant if you are working in, or aspire to work with non-profit organizations, in positions of leadership, monitoring and evaluation, programming, project management, development, human resources, or on a board of directors.

 This course will assist leaders in identifying their personal approach to leadership; provide tips on motivating staff by building trusting relationships and shoring up their credibility; suggest influence and persuasion strategies that leaders need to employ when working with bosses, colleagues, direct reports, and critical stakeholders, including funding agencies; develop strategies to build effective work teams; and consider approaches to monitor organizational performance in an ongoing fashion.